 No one knows what type of algorithm Google runs.
 Does Google algorithm work as Google informs us, or Google informs us as it wants us to know.

 It is believed over 200 google ranking factors exist in their algorithm.
-I don’t even know who made up this number.

 Let’s dive in to find out what are Google ranking factors.

 When you start with a brand new domain, embrace that it will take a longer time for Google to trust your website.
 Domain age is still a major ranking factor.
 We need domains with a high reputation for domains.

 “The difference between a domain that’s six months old versus one year old is really not that big at all.”

 It is always a good idea to start with an expired domain.
 If you pick an expired domains make sure it is relevant to your niche and has a clean history.

 Check metrics like Moz’s Spam Score and Majestic’s Flow Metrics (Trust Flow & Citation Flow) before making any purchase.